 - Christian Education

-- Music Ministry

-- Pastoral Care and Counseling (with a clinical training option)
+- Pastoral Care and Counseling

+- Chaplaincy and Spiritual Care track

+- Clinical Training track

 - Spiritual Formation and Direction

 - Public Ministry

 These programs prepare students for leadership in congregations and agencies in specialized ministries.
 They also meet educational requirements for ordination of United Methodist deacons.